pypy/wxpython-cffi/cffi/etg.rst

 ------------------------------------

 In a number places the existing ETG scripts use CPython or sip specific code.
-Some of these simply involve replace a ``CppMethoDef_sip`` with ``CppMethodDef``.
-Any function that code that uses CPython's C-API directly or take a ``PyObject*`` parameters must be replaced with a ``CppMethoDef_cffi``.
-``CppMethoDef_cffi`` is a cffi backend specific declaration type.
-It differs from the regular ``CppMethodDef`` in the following ways:
+Some of these simply involve replacing a ``CppMethoDef_sip`` with a ``CppMethodDef``.
+Any function that code that uses the CPython's C-API directly or takes a ``PyObject*`` parameters must be replaced with a ``CppMethoDef_cffi``. ``CppMethoDef_cffi`` is a cffi backend specific declaration type.
+It allows custom Python body code to be specified in addition to C++ code.

- * No automatic conversion of types takes place.

- * Instead of generating a signature for the Python method from the types of C++ signature, it has a ``pySignature`` attribute that is used directly.

- * It has a ``pyBody`` attribute that is used for the body of the Python method.
-The ``call`` variable in the method body is assigned the cffi function to call the C++ code specified by the ``body`` attribute, so you won't need to worry about how the name is mangled.

- * It has an optional ``pyArgs`` attribute.
-This attribute can be used to automate type-checking of parameters before they reach the code specified in ``pyBody``.
-The attribute should be a list populated with ``ParamDefs``.
-The generator will first try to look up a C++ type (wrapped or mapped) for ``type`` attribute of the ``ParamDef`` and if it isn't able to find one, it will use value literally as a type.
-In this way, you may specify either a C++ type or a Python type.

- * It has an optional ``callArgs`` attribute.
-This is only useful if the method being added it a Ctor.
-It is used to specify the parameters to pass to the base class's Ctor if a subclass is going to be generated for this class (ie it has a virtual or a protected method.)

-By combining a custom Python body and a custom C++ body, you should be able to achieve the same effect as any ``CppMethodDef`` or ``CppMethodDef_sip`` declaration.
+The attributes of a ``CppMethodDef_cffi`` are documented in the class defination in etgtools/extractors.py.
+Some additional notes: Inside the Python body, the variable ``call``, which is set before body code, aliases the C function cffi name so that knowing the mangled name for the method isn't necessary.
+Inside the body of a constructor, ``wrapper_lib.init_wrapper`` should be used in place of ``super().__init__`` to initialize the wrapper object.
+Inside of C body code, the ``WL_CLASS_NAME`` macro can be used to get the name of the generated subclass.
+If one wasn't generate, then it will refer to the name of the original class.
+Inside of the virtual handler C code, the macro ``call`` aliases the callback to the Python virtual handler code.

 Note that code that only uses the exception part of the Python C-API doesn't need to be replaced.
 Since some way of setting exceptions from C++ is needed